ncatlab/nlab-content/pages/1598.md

 There is an infinitesimal version of a Lie group, a so-called local Lie group, where the multiplication and the inverse are only partially defined, namely if the arguments of these operations are in a sufficiently small neighborhood of identity.
 There is a natural equivalence of local Lie groups by means of agreeing (topologically and algebraically) on a smaller neighborhood of the identity.
 The category of local Lie groups is equivalent to the category of connected simply connected Lie groups.

-[[Sophus Lie]] has proved several theorems -- [[Lie's three theorems]] -- on relation between [[Lie algebra]]s and Lie groups.
+[[Sophus Lie]] has proved several theorems -- [[Lie's three theorems]] -- on the relationship between [[Lie algebra]]s and Lie groups.
 So called [[Lie's third theorem]] was about the equivalence of the category of f.d. real Lie algebras and local Lie groups.
 Cartan has extended this to a global integrability theorem called the Cartan--Lie theorem, nowadays after Serre also called Lie's third theorem.

 [[!redirects Lie groups]]